jorexdeveloper/termux-ubuntu/README.md

 To connect to the vnc server, you will need to download and install a vnc viewer app of your choice.
 I recommend [AVNC](https://f-droid.org/packages/com.gaurav.avnc "Download AVNC app.") in this case.

+[Start the vnc server](#how-to-start-vnc-server "How to start vnc server.") and **minimize the termux app**.

-Open the vnc viewer app, click add server and fill in with the following details.
+Now open the vnc viewer app, click add server and fill in with the following details.

 **Name**